Free tools for SEO researchPosted by Andrea Pelizzari on May 28, 2019. Reading time: 13 mins

 With several levels of results to choose from, SEO Chat Suggestion Keyword Finder can provide a super simple set of keyword results, or you can dig deeper and explore Levels 2 and 3 for specific, sometimes unexpected suggestions.

 Taking the time to drill down and understand data tied to specific keywords can pay big dividends.
 Ahrefs identifies search volume and how many searchers click on a particular result along with an estimate of the CPC.

 In the world of SEO, it can feel like you are always playing catch up.
-Google Trends is a great tool for identifying and tracking keyword trends.
+Google Trends is an excellent tool for identifying and tracking keyword trends.
 Google Trends also pulls data from YouTube, which can provide a different look at what’s new and what’s not so relevant.

 Get started with Google Trends >